-By invoking make fragments, Sphinx generates a HTML fragment for each page inside the documentation folder.
-These fragments then can be included by a normal Django view.
+By invoking make fragments, Sphinx generates a HTML fragment for each page inside the documentation folder, typically into docs/build/fragments.
+Later we use these fragments and include them using a normal Django view.

 3.17.2 Integration with the CMS